Co-PLNet: A Collaborative Point-Line Network for Prompt-Guided Wireframe Parsing

 \section{Introduction}

-Wireframe parsing is a computer vision task that detects line segments in an image to form a structured geometric representation, capturing scene constraints and topological relationships that support robust SLAM \cite{airVo}\cite{xu2025airslam}\cite{liu2021pluckernet}, scene parsing \cite{wu2010learning}\cite{duan2015image}, and high level visual recognition tasks \cite{lazarow2022instance}.
+Wireframe parsing detects line segments and junctions to form structured geometric representations that support downstream SLAM \cite{airVo,xu2025airslam,liu2021pluckernet}, scene parsing \cite{wu2010learning,duan2015image}, and high-level visual recognition \cite{lazarow2022instance}, consistent with recent studies emphasizing fine-grained structural preservation in dense visual prediction \cite{li2026frequency,li2026position}.
 The interconnections between lines and junctions are important in wireframe parsing, while existing solutions generally utilize these interconnections in a limited way and are thus constrained in performance.
 As depicted in \cref{fig:paradigm}, traditional paradigms like L-CNN \cite{dai2022fully}\cite{xu2021line}\cite{zhou2019end} generate massive line proposals and filter them, which is computationally expensive.
 HAWP \cite{xue2020holistically}\cite{xue2023holistically} recasts sparse line proposals into dense predictions and aligns endpoints with junctions, improving efficiency and accuracy.
 PLNet \cite{xu2025airslam} builds on HAWP with cascaded U-Net \cite{ronneberger2015u} and deep supervision.
-However, lines and junctions are still predicted independently with endpoint adjustments applied afterward, causing potential mismatches between lines and junctions.
-Such inconsistencies may adversely affect the downstream SLAM tasks that rely on the joint use of both lines and junctions.
+However, since lines and junctions are predicted independently before post-hoc endpoint adjustments, this late alignment has limited ability to revise poorly generated candidates.
+This often leads to endpoint mismatches or incomplete structures in complex scenes, which adversely affects downstream SLAM tasks relying on their joint use.

-To address this bottleneck, we propose the Co-Point Line Net framework named Co-PLNet, which introduces a novel network enabling point-line interaction for wireframe parsing.
-Depicted in \cref{fig:paradigm}, unlike previous methods that detect lines and junctions separately, our model performs early detection and converts line and junction predictions into spatial prompts, which are exchanged between tasks to enhance point-line consistency.
+Building upon the basic parsing components of HAWP and PLNet, we propose Co-PLNet, which introduces a novel intermediate point-line interaction stage for wireframe parsing.
+Depicted in \cref{fig:paradigm}, unlike traditional feature fusion or attention mechanisms lacking geometric supervision, our model performs early detection and directly converts explicit point-line predictions into spatial prompts exchanged across tasks, thereby ensuring point-line consistency.
 More specifically in \cref{fig:framework}, our Point-Line Prompt Encoder (PLP-Encoder) transforms geometric information into structured spatial prompts, supporting the prediction refinement in the Cross-Guidance Line Decoder (CGL-Decoder).
 Our main contributions are:

 \begin{itemize} \item We propose a point-line collaborative paradigm that exchanges spatial prompts between junction and line detection, improving point-line consistency for wireframe parsing. \item We introduce a prompt-based encoding and decoding strategy that effectively fuses line and junction cues, enabling more robust and geometrically consistent predictions. \item Sparse attention is designed within cross-guided decoding to efficiently integrate complementary information, balancing accuracy and real-time performance. \item Comprehensive experiments on the Wireframe and YorkUrban datasets demonstrate our competitive performance. \end{itemize}